cpske/programming1/git/intro-git.md

 **master branch** (or **master**) is the main branch of revisions in a repository.

+**Tracked files** refers to files that you have committed to the repository.
+Git constantly checks for changes to these files, every time you run `git status` or other commands.

 ### Two Important Files: README.md and .gitignore

 Most git projects include 2 special files:
 <dl>
 <dt><b>README.md</b></dt>
-<dd>A description of the project, formatted using Markdown syntax</dd>
+<dd>A description of the project, formatted using Markdown syntax.
+Github and Bitbucket display these files (formatted) when someone visits your project</dd>
 <dt><b>.gitignore</b></dt>
 <dd>List of files and wildcard patterns for files that git should <b>ignore</b> (not add to the repository)</dd>
 </dl>